geoncic/AdventOfCode-2021/README.md

 ## Day 18 - In Process
 This one is a real friggin bugger.
 I'm approaching it differently than what I've seen from others.
 I almost have it.
 Success!!
+Holy Cow, this one was tough for me.
+But I finally ot it, all on my own.